nickscamara/AutomatedStudyGuide/README.md

 The application is still in development and in a very early stage.

 ### Contribute
-If you feel you can contribute to this amazing project, message our collaborators
+If you feel you can contribute to this amazing project, message our collaborators.

 ### Collaborators
 @nickscamara